vanStaen/rewaer/Readme.md

 ### MongoDB in the cloud
 You can manage the mongoDB under https://cloud.mongodb.com/

+#### Heroku IP White listing
+Heroku static IP (obtained with the add "QuotaGuard Static IP's") has to be white-listed by mongodb in order to have a working connection.
+You can check the IP here: https://www.quotaguard.com/dashboard/static

 #### Cluster
 The cluster is called `rewaer01`, and hosted in a M0 sandbox on AWS (frankfurt).